Over the 4 year, US insulin prices doubled: diabetics take extreme measures

 According to the 2017 National Diabetes Statistical Report of the Year, more than 30,3 million people in the United States suffer from diabetes, and from 90% to 95% of them suffer from type 2 diabetes.
 Unlike people with 1 type diabetes, people with 2 type can often reduce their dependence on insulin through a healthier diet and exercise.

-“No matter how extreme it sounds, if I don’t get insulin, I will die,” said 29-year-old Anthony Mayer, who has 1 type diabetes.
+“As extreme as it sounds, if I don't get insulin, I’ll die,” said Anthony Meyer, 29, who has type 1 diabetes.

 After insurance, he pays 240 dollars for one pack of insulin, which lasts for nine days.

-“Such people cannot be treated with anything other than insulin,” said Mayer, director of the youth and family program at Ohio Central Diabetes Association.
+"These people cannot be treated with anything but insulin," said Mayer, director of youth and family programs at the Ohio Central Diabetes Association.